-WV Yea Position on Open Doors World Watch List Persecution score out of 100
+WWL Year Position on Open Doors World Watch List Persecution rounded score out of 100

-202 22 3 91.43
+2023 2 92

-20 21 3 92.44
+2022 3 91

-202 20 3 92.25
+2021 3 92

-20 19 3 91.21
+2020 3 92

-20 18 3 91.40
+2019 3 91

-The score has remained more or less stable, although there was a decrease in the violence score from 9.8 in WWL 2021 to 8.5 in WWL 2022.
-This indicates that pressure on Christians has increased by over one point overall.
-Christians in the country risk being killed by Islamic militants and clan leaders.
-Elders and family members monitor the movements of any suspected Christian convert.
-The country is mired in ceaseless civil war, social fragmentation, tribalism and violent Islamic militancy.
-Al-Shabaab conducted a number of attacks in Mogadishu, killing the mayor of the capital city, among others.
-In the reporting period the political landscape also deteriorated as a result of disagreement between tribal leaders, the government in power, opposition leaders and even the international community on holding elections.
-This has resulted in boosting the morale of the jihadist groups.
+The overall score for Somalia has remained more or less stable at an extreme level, although there was a slight increase of 0.2 in the violence score.
+Christians in the country risk being killed by radical Islamic militants, and clan leaders, elders, and family members monitor the movements of any suspected Christian convert.
+In the WWL 2023 reporting period, the political landscape also deteriorated as a result of disagreement between tribal leaders, the government in power, opposition leaders, and even the international community about holding elections.
+This has resulted in boosting the morale of the radical Islamist groups, as did the take-over of power in Afghanistan by the Taliban.